CESNET/eInfra-docs/topics/soft/docs/matlab.md

 * Commercial or so-called COM variant, which can used also for commercial activities.
 Commercial licenses are much more expensive, so usually the commercial license has only a subset of features compared to the available EDU license.

 !!! info
-    Version 2021a is e-infra license, without cluster licenses - only basic functionality.
+    Version 2021a is an e-INFRA CZ license, without cluster licenses - only basic functionality.

 ## Usage